1. Net Operating Income (NOI)

 Cap Rate = NOI divided by the sales price

-A high cap rate which is 10, 11, 12% usually typifies a higher risk investment and a low sales price.
-A low cap rate, is a 6, 5, and 4%. that usually typifies a lower risk investment but a high sales price.
+A high cap rate which is between 10-12% usually typifies a higher risk investment and a low sales price.
+A low cap rate, is between 4-6% making for a lower risk investment with a high sales price.

-If cap rate is equal to NOI divided by the sales price, you can flip that equation over and say sales price is equal to NOI divided by the cap rate.
+If cap rate is equal to NOI divided by the sales price, one can flip that equation over and say sales price is equal to NOI divided by the cap rate.

 4. Debt Coverage Ratio

-This is a term used frequently with your lenders.
-All commercial lenders want your deal to be able to pay the mortgage and have something left over.
-Debt coverage ratio, DCR, tells you how much is left over.
+This is a term used frequently among lenders.
+All commercial lenders want the mortgagor (buyer) to be able to pay the mortgage and have something left over.
+Debt coverage ratio, DCR, determines how much is left over.

 DCR = Debt Coverage Ratio